 Some long-term and late effects may become evident as the child grows and matures.
 Early intervention and healthy lifestyle practices (not smoking, good nutrition, exercise, regular screenings and follow-up) may have a positive effect on the occurrence and/or severity of effects.

 Long-Term and Late Effects of Radiation Therapy

 - Perform monthly self-breast exams

-- Get a baseline mammogram at age 25 to 30 years or 10 years after radiation therapy
+- Have a yearly mammogram starting at age 25 or 8 years after treatment (whichever comes last)